Four Conditions For Bacterial Growth

 Q: Can bacteria grow in the absence of oxygen?

 A: No, not all bacteria.
 Obligate aerobes require oxygen for growth, while obligate anaerobes are killed by oxygen.
-Facultative anaerobes can grow with or without oxygen, switching metabolic pathways depending on its availability.
+In practice, Facultative anaerobes can grow with or without oxygen, switching metabolic pathways depending on its availability.
 Aerotolerant anaerobes can tolerate oxygen but don't use it for growth.

 Q: How does temperature affect bacterial enzyme activity?